1610ayushi/QContest/python/README.md

  # How to execute the unit tests

- `python3 -m unittest discover` will execute the unit test cases.
+ `python3 -m unittest discover` will execute all the unit test cases.

- The unit test coverage is found by the command :
-`coverage run -m unittest discover`